Data ethics: 5 golden principles for responsible AI

 Ethical principle 1: AI’s lack of bias promotes fairness

 Biases can be deeply rooted in people, data, and algorithms, and often in that order.
 Data isn’t as objective as you think, it reflects who we are as people.
 All of our implicit values and prejudices are also reflected in the big data.
 Discussions about the (supposed) discriminatory nature of algorithms are often centered on the concept of fairness, which is difficult to define.
 Algorithms are said to discriminate systematically, leading to unfair outcomes.
-The algorithm might reject people with a foreign surname or a certain zipcode for a job or a loan, some say.
+The algorithm might reject people with a foreign surname or a certain zip code for a job or a loan, some say.
 But human decisions are also not free from biases.
 “If you want the bias out, get the algorithm in,” according to MIT’s Andrew McAfee.
 Human decisions are hard to judge.
 People can lie or discriminate subconsciously.

 The sensitive nature of ethics and the police

 In the case of undesired outcomes, the culprits tend to be the underlying data and the machine learning training data, not the algorithm itself.
 Sometimes it’s a case of a self-fulfilling prophecy.
-When the police does more patrols more in certain areas, they will also come across more crimes, and police the area more heavily as a result.
+When the police does more patrols in certain areas, they will also come across more crimes, and police the area more heavily as a result.
 There’s no silver bullet or quick fix for biases, McKinsey’s researchers say.
 In questions of ethics, human judgement remains paramount.

 AI should primarily serve the good of as many citizens as possible.
 Since the days of the Bible (Genesis 1:28), people have been told to take care of the planet.
 It wasn’t until the 1990s that the three Ps became popular: People, Planet, and Profit, giving our planet greater priority.
 These days, the number of “AI for Good” initiatives can no longer be counted on two hands.
 Google, Microsoft, IBM, the United Nations, the European Commission, and national governments all promise to use AI for the benefit of all mankind, and to make society more sustainable.